amycruz97/learn-tech-writing/README.md

 - [Writing the First Draft](https://youtu.be/MHOH2kgXfDc)
 - [Technical Editing Checklist](https://youtu.be/vpl8WaXnmMs)

 I know it's a lot of information but you don't have to retain all of it.
-You will have opportunities to revisit and practice the techniques as you work through the self-study plan.
+You will have opportunities to revisit and practice the techniques as you work through the self-study guide.

 **Day 4: Complete Google's "Technical Writing Two" course**